This is the annual report for CottonTails, registered charity, detailing how the charity performed during the previous year.

 Breeds

-As in previous years, the majority (78%) of guinea pigs for rehoming were short-haired, the remaining 22% being either long-haired or semi-long-haired.
-This reflects the preference of owners not wanting to take on a long-haired pet that is perceived (rightly) to be harder to keep clean and healthy, and undoubtedly also influences the decision of an owner to put their pet up for adoption.
-We had 2 Skinny pigs to rehome, which is very unusual as they are a specialised breed and usually very expensive to purchase.
+As in previous years, the majority (90%) of guinea pigs for rehoming were short-haired, the remaining 10% being either long-haired or semi-long-haired.
+This may reflect the preference of owners not wanting to take on a long-haired pet that is perceived (rightly) to be more challenging to keep clean and healthy, and undoubtedly also influences the decision of an owner to put their pet up for adoption.

 Age

-In common with previous years, most guinea pigs put up for adoption were aged between 1-3 years (57%).
-12% were under 1 year and 31% over 3 years old, a significant increase from previous years, so there appears to be a shift towards older guinea pigs being rehomed than before.
+In common with previous years, most guinea pigs put up for adoption were aged between 1-3 years (59%).
+18% were under 1 year and 23% over 3 years old.
+The youngest guinea pig requiring rehoming was 2 weeks old, and the oldest was 8 years old.

 Accounts